This article was originally featured on ChelseaKrost.com.

 Understand the differences between brokers, adviser and a Certified Financial Planner (CFP®).
 Brokers and advisers are called registered representatives.
 They may only be a broker or adviser who only opens and manages your investment accounts, but not develop the corresponding financial plan that ties in all aspects of a person’s financial life.
 A certified financial planner (CFP®), develops the financial plan, and may manage the investment accounts while providing you with information (listed above) that a broker or advisor would also provide you with.

-There are a few stand alone or discount brokers that have their version of the robo adviser.
+There are a few stand-alone or discount brokers that have their version of the robo adviser.
 Here you can open an online account.
-The process takes you through the basics (name, age, income) invest (how much risk your willing to take), purpose of the investment account, rebalance your funds for a (1/4 – 1//2 of one percent of the assets).
-However, their product, services and solutions may not be appropriate for you (a one size fits all solution).
+The process takes you through the basics (name, age, income) invest (how much risk your willing to take), purpose of the investment account, and rebalance your funds for a (1/4 – 1//2 of one percent of the assets).
+However, their product, services, and solutions may not be appropriate for you (a one size fits all solution).
 You may not be able to talk to an algorithm or robo adviser to ask all or any financial life questions.

 4) What if I need more assistance?

 Peter J. Creedon CFP®, ChFC, CLU is the Founder and CEO of Crystal Brook Advisors, a NY Registered Investment Advisory firm.
-For over 15 years, Peter has successfully advised, guided and educated young professionals, families, private wealth investor, small businesses and large corporations in comprehensive financial planning and investment management solutions.
-Peter’s counseling assists investors, businesses and corporations through their financial challenges and triumphs of life.
-For inquiries or questions, contact: firstname.lastname@example.org.
+For over 15 years, Peter has successfully advised, guided, and educated young professionals, families, private wealth investors, small businesses, and large corporations in comprehensive financial planning and investment management solutions.
+Peter’s counseling assists investors, businesses, and corporations through their financial challenges and triumphs of life.
+For inquiries or questions, contact: email@example.com.